-This is not a guide about pointing fingers or blaming specific countries for climate change and global warming.
+This is not a guide about placing blame on specific countries for climate change and global warming issues.

-It is however a guide where we can get a better idea of which countries might be contributing in different ways to climate change via their greenhouse emissions across various measures and indicators.
+It is however a guide that can give us a better idea of which countries might make the biggest contributions to climate change, based on emission numbers across various measures and indicators.

 Summary – Which Countries (Might) Need To Do More To Reduce Their Greenhouse Gas Emissions?